hawkeyesec/scanner-cli/README.md

 #### -e, --exclude  <pattern>: Exclude files that match a specified RegEx pattern
 This parameter (which can be specified multiple times) allows you to specify patterns you wish to be excluded from the scan.
 For example `hawkeye scan -e "^test/"` would exclude all your test files.
 All paths are __relative__ to the `--target`.

-There are some global exclusions in place, and those are "^.git", "^.git-crypt" and "^node_modules".
+There are some global exclusions in place, and those are "^.git", "^node_modules".

 #### -l, --file-limit  <n>: Set limit on number of files to be scanned (Defaults to 1000)
 The `--file-limit` allows you to set a higher file limit thab the default (1000).
 This is useful when the target directory includes more files.